 Second, it’s easy to verify whether a potential buyer is legitimate – if they live in your local area, you’ll probably have some mutual friends, and you’ll at least be able to see if they seem like an active account.

-The great thing is that when you list something on the marketplace, your Facebook friends will be alerted too.
+The great thing is that when you list something on Facebook Marketplace, your Facebook friends will be alerted too.
 The chances are that a good portion of them will live near you, and they’ll also be more likely to buy from you since you’re known to them.

 However, if you’re planning on selling a large number of items and you don’t want to spam your friends’ feeds, it’s possible to untick the option to show up on news feeds.

-The shopping feature lets users purchase an item straight from the app – if they see a post with an item they like, they can follow the link to buy it.
+Instagram shopping lets users purchase an item straight from the app – if they see a post with an item they like, they can follow the link to buy it.

-It’s easier to sell your items if you have a large number of followers., but you can also increase your reach by adding the right hashtags.
+It’s easier to sell your items if you have a large number of followers.
+But you can also increase your reach by adding the right hashtags to your post.

 An oldie but a goodie, eBay has been around since 1995 and is the original online retail website.
-It still has almost 200 million active users, which is an incredible pool of buyers to tap.
+It still has almost 200 million active users, making it extremely easy to find a potential buyer.

 There are some distinct advantages to using eBay.
 Almost everyone has heard of it, and it’s the first place many people will think of if they want to buy something online.
-It also has a wider variety of users that span all ages and locations.
-In contrast, the majority of recently launched apps are in major US cities.
+The process is very streamlined, with reminders, alerts, and notifications to follow up on each step of the sale, right down to printing a shipping label. eBay also has a wider variety of users that span all ages and locations.
+In contrast, the majority of recently launched selling apps are in major US cities.

-However, the site also has some disadvantages.
-You’ll need to pay commission to both eBay and PayPal for every sale you make – this means you end up losing 20% of the price of each good sold.
+However, eBay also has some disadvantages.
+You’ll need to pay a commission to both eBay and PayPal for every sale you make – this means you end up losing 20% of the price of each good sold.
 Most competitors have picked up on this weakness and offered cheaper alternatives.